jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 For our society to see the big picture again, we need a new philosophy.
 One that looks ahead towards the boundless horizon of the Internet Age.
 One that considers the work of protagonists like Tesla, SpaceX, Blue Origin, as a sneak peek for the wondrous future each person should be building now, bit by bit.
 You'll like _Techvolution_ best, if you're sick of contemporary infotainment politics but love checking-out what Elon is up to.

 Because you'll understand most of today's problems are—with digital technology—quite simple engineering problems.
-We don't have to invent impossible technology like time-travel to solve road traffic, personal loneliness, or rising health-care costs.
+We don't have to invent impossible technology like time-travel to solve road traffic, personal loneliness, or rising healthcare costs.

 You'll really like this book if you know that unless we see ourselves, our kids, and our grandkids in the video below, evolution will find someone who does.